PhD, University of Virginia

 Hood, S. & Hopson, R.K.
 (2008).
 Evaluation roots reconsidered: Asa Hilliard, a Fallen Hero in the “Nobody Knows My Name” Project, and African Educational Excellence.
 Review of Educational Research, 78(3), 410-426.

-Hopson, R., Whitaker, R., Roebuck-Sakho, J., and Wilkins, T., (2013, accepted for publication).
-Interest convergence and the challenges facing urban educational school leaders in the 21st century.
+Roebuck-Sakho, J. Whitaker, R., and Hopson, R. (2015).
+Toward community- centric educational leadership in addressing the school discipline disparity.
 In Khalifa, M., Grant, C., and Arnold, N. (Eds.).
 Handbook of Urban School Leadership.
 Lanham, MD: Rowman Littlefield.

-Casillas, W., Gomez, R., and Hopson, R. (2013, accepted for publication).
+Casillas, W., Gomez, R., and Hopson, R. (2015).
 Making culturally responsive decisions in evaluation practice.
 In Christie, C.A. & Vo, A.T.
 (Eds.).
-Issues in Evaluation Use and Decision Making in Society.
+Evaluation use and decision-making in society: A tribute to Marvin C. Alkin.
 Charlotte, NC: Information Age Publishing.

 Hopson, R.K., Kirkhart, K.E., and Bledsoe, K.L.
 (2012).
 Decolonizing evaluation in a developing world: Implications and cautions for equity-focused evaluations.
 In Segone, M. (Ed.).
 Evaluation for equitable development results (pp. 59-83).
 NY: UNICEF.